raspberrypilearning/cd-beginner-unity-sushi/en/step_3.md

 ## Setting the Stage

-By following these cards you're going to build a simple video game and learn the tools you can use to make that game bigger and more awesome!
-You need to do a little setup now, before you get started making your game.
+Before you get started making your game, You need to do a little setup.

 + Start Unity and choose **New** to create a new project